GlennOu66304/Vue-ElementUI/client/src/doc/project.md

 **Vue CRM ElementUI Project （Baidu Method Failed, You need to try the bilibili method) **

+Search

+Delet the user

+1.Reset the search field

+2.load the data again(query info is zero)

+## Goal

+1.load the table data done

+2.key word to load the data done

+3.add the user done

+4.edit user

+5.delet the user done

+6.add the permisiion

+7.Pagination fix

+8.Status change done

+## Process

 ## Commit push to the branch

 git branch